saitejesh-cyber/trust-before-intelligence-book/manuscript/06_chapter_5_intelligence_layers.md

 ### Echo's Gap (Pre-Chapter 5)

 Echo had no intelligence infrastructure.
-Their initial agent prototype converted natural language to SQL using GPT-4 directly—which worked only 47% of the time.
+Their initial agent prototype converted natural language to SQL using GPT-4 directly which worked only 47% of the time.
 No embedding models meant no semantic search.
 No caching meant every query hit the LLM API.
 No reranking meant arbitrary result ordering.
 No context assembly meant truncation and token waste.

 Agent responses were slow (3-8 seconds), frequently wrong (53% error rate), and often incomplete.
 Users couldn't tell when answers were uncertain.
 LLM costs spiked unpredictably.